- Search The Registry

 - My Account

-*New Philadelphia, Illinois is celebrated on this date in 1836.
+*New Philadelphia, Illinois, is celebrated on this date in 1836.
 This is one of many original Black Town sites in America.
-The now-vanished town of "New Philadelphia", Illinois is located near the city of Barry, in Pike County.
-It’s first town in the United States platted and registered by a Black man before the American Civil War.
+The now-vanished town of "New Philadelphia," Illinois, is located near Barry, in Pike County.
+It was the first town in the United States to be platted and registered by a Black man before the American Civil War.

-The founder Free Frank McWorter was a former slave who was able to save money from work and his own business to purchase the freedom of his wife, himself and 13 members of his family in Kentucky.
+The founder Free Frank McWorter was a former slave who could save money from work and his own business to purchase the freedom of his wife, himself, and 13 family members in Kentucky.
 He thought the location would benefit from the commerce along the planned Illinois and Michigan Canal.
 The original town plan consisted of 144 lots in a 12 x 12 square, including 22 crisscrossing named streets.
 McWorter officially registered his town with government authorities and sold the lots.

-The town site was added to the U.S. National Register of Historic Places on August 11, 2005 and designated a National Historic Landmark on January 16, 2009 because of the significance of its history and archaeology.
+The town site was added to the U.S. National Register of Historic Places on August 11, 2005.
+It was designated a National Historic Landmark on January 16, 2009, because of the significance of its history and archaeology.
 In June 2010, Aaron Schock, a US Representative from Illinois, introduced bipartisan legislation to direct the Department of Interior to study the New Philadelphia townsite for possible designation as a National Park.
 If approved, it would be the first such park in Illinois.
 On February 28, 2013, Schock introduced the legislation again (the New Philadelphia, Illinois, Study Act (H.R.
-930; 113th Congress)) after its failure to become law in any previous Congress.
+930; 113th Congress)) after it failed to become law in any previous Congress.